Suspects visited Salisbury day before poisonings for ‘reconnaissance purposes’

 Petrov, Boshirov and Fedotov arrived in London on March 2 2018.
 Fedotov arrived at Heathrow and Petrov and Boshirov arrived at Gatwick, and they left on March 4, the inquiry heard.

+Mr O’Connor said in previous evidence the inquiry was told of information indicating Russian intelligence interest in the Skripals dating back to 2013 when email accounts belonging to Yulia Skripal were targeted by GRU cyber specialists.

+He asked Mr Murphy if the suspects may have known Mr Skripal would be away, perhaps by the targeting of communications, and the officer said they did not find evidence within the devices they identified to indicate that level of contact.

-Mr O’Connor put to Mr Murphy that Novichok might have been brought into the country with them as they arrived.
+Mr O’Connor put to Mr Murphy that Novichok might have been brought into the country with the suspects as they arrived.

 The officer said: “That’s of course one possibility, yes, and I think it’s important to say that the Novichok was in a bottle.
 It was in fact made to look like an ordinary perfume in an ordinary perfume bottle so would have facilitated transport in some way.